chettrick/stm32cubef4/Projects/STM324xG_EVAL/Applications/USB_Host/FWupgrade_Standalone/readme.txt

 @par USB Library Configuration

-To select the appropriate USB Core to work with, user must add the following macro defines within the compiler preprocessor (already done in the preconfigured projects provided with this example):
+To select the appropriate USB Core to work with, user must add the following macro defines within the compiler preprocessor (already done in the preconfigured projects provided with this application):
       - "USE_USB_HS" when using USB High Speed (HS) Core
       - "USE_USB_FS" when using USB Full Speed (FS) Core

 The user application (binary file) to be loaded into the Flash memory using the firmware upgrade application is built by the following configuration settings:
 	- Set the program load address to APPLICATION_ADDRESS in the toolchain linker file.
-	- Relocate the vector table to address APPLICATION_ADDRESS using the the VECT_TAB_OFFSET definition
+	- Relocate the vector table to address APPLICATION_ADDRESS using the VECT_TAB_OFFSET definition
 	  inside the system_stm32f4xx.c file.